JordynRabinowitz/SurgeHarness/README.md

 ## Credits

-Created as part of an ATLAS / CU Boulder capstone project.
+Created as part of a 2026 ATLAS / CU Boulder capstone project.

 Special thanks to collaborators, testers, and community members who have helped shape the design through feedback and iteration.